zMzMTV/Vinted-back/README.md

 - Payment route using [stripe](https://www.npmjs.com/package/@stripe/react-stripe-js)

-# Road Map

-I will soon add a route to update a user already in data base.

 # Install

 Just run `npm` in your console to install all dependencies and `npx nodemon index.js` to launch.